-Overall, Evanston has positive life expectancy and health outcomes.
-However, data reveals that the benefits of health and wealth are concentrated in northern and eastern Evanston, while the southern and western areas face poor health outcomes and a lack of investment.
+Overall, Evanston has a positive life expectancy and health outcomes.
+Nevertheless, data shows the benefits of health and wealth are concentrated in northern and eastern Evanston, while the southern and western areas suffer from poor health and lack of investment.
 These imbalances are deeply rooted in historical and ongoing structural challenges that allow racial inequity to persist.

 A truly healthy, flourishing community can only exist when all members have the resources and opportunities to meet their needs.
-To achieve health equity, we need to collaboratively to improve access to essential resources residents need to live well, including housing, education, employment, and healthcare.
+To achieve health equity, we need to work collaboratively to improve access to essential resources residents need to live well, including housing, education, employment, and health care.